Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

-where $M_0$ and $K_0$ are the MGF and CGF corresponding to $Y_\theta$.
-Throughout the paper, we will assume the relation $x=ny$ implicitly, and we think of $y$ as fixed (or varying within a small neighbourhood) in the limit $n\to\infty$, so that both $x$ and $X$ will be of order $n$.
+where $M_0$ and $K_0$, the MGF and CGF corresponding to $Y_\theta$, are fixed.
+Throughout the paper, we will assume the relation $x=ny$ implicitly.
+It can be helpful to interpret the value $y=x/n$ as the sample mean implied by an observed value $x$.
+We think of $y$ as fixed (or varying within a small neighbourhood) in the limit $n\to\infty$, so that both $x$ and $X$ will be of order $n$, and constraints on the observed value $x$ will usually be expressed as constraints on $y$.
 We refer to this limiting framework as the \emph{standard asymptotic regime} for the saddlepoint approximation.

 In the standard asymptotic regime, the saddlepoint equation \eqref{SaddlepointEquation} simplifies to